Talk about timing.

 CBD also inhibits FAAH, which results in increased anandamide levels.

-This is really important as it has effects across the body but because CBD works as a feedback mechanism, it's just jack up anandamide indefinitely.
+This is really important as it has effects across the body but because CBD works as a feedback mechanism, it doesn't just jack up anandamide indefinitely.

 This is where CBD is so different.